Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.01 What You'll Build - A Website to Mint, Buy and Sell NFTs/README.md

 - Minting new NFTs that create unique canisters on the Internet Computer blockchain.

 Users cannot buy their own listed items but can purchase others'.

+### Integration with DANG Token

+Purchases and sales will use the DANG token, which users can claim from a previous project.
+This integration demonstrates how third-party tokens can facilitate transactions within the marketplace.

+### Minting NFTs

+Minting an NFT will create a unique canister on the Internet Computer blockchain containing all data for the image file.
+Minted NFTs will appear in the user's collection, ready for sale or personal holding.